Fenlon37/data-analytics-power-bi-report673/README.md

 The table was marked as a date table (SC5).

 6. **Data Model**
-Relationships:
+- Relationships:
 Established relationships to form a star schema.
 Ensured one-to-many relationships with single-direction filters towards the orders table from every other table (SC6).
 Confirmed that *Order Date* is the active relationship in the Orders-Date relationship.

 7. **Creating calculated column**
-Created a new column (SC7) in the Stores table called Country defined based on the 'Country Code' column (SC8).
+= Created a new column (SC7) in the Stores table called Country defined based on the 'Country Code' column (SC8).

 8. **Defining initial Measures**
-Created a Measures Table and defined key measures (SC9) such as:
+- Created a Measures Table and defined key measures (SC9) such as:
-Total Orders
+Total Orders,
-Total Revenue
+Total Revenue,
-Total Profit (SC10)
+Total Profit (SC10),
-Total Customers
+Total Customers,
-Profit YTD
+Profit YTD,
 Revenue YTD

 9. **Hierarchies**
-Created hierarchies for date and geography (SC11)
-Date Hierarchy: Start of Year > Start of Quarter > Start of Month > Start of Week.
+- Created hierarchies for date and geography (SC11) Date Hierarchy: Start of Year > Start of Quarter > Start of Month > Start of Week.
 Geography Hierarchy (SC12): World Region > Country > Country Region.
 The Data Category of the regions was also altered to reflect the contents (SC13).